 It’s a given that all landlords aim to find tenants that they can trust.
 Living away from your investment only makes it all the more essential to welcome dependable renters.
 If you make a mistake in picking a tenant, you may find yourself with challenges and lost income.

 As a long-distance landlord, it may be difficult for you to do a drive-by inspection.
 You have to schedule your visit to the rental property.
 Picking bad tenants can lead to a lot of issues so before welcoming occupants to your unit, conduct a thorough screening.
-Evaluate the prospect’s backgrounds and don’t miss checking the rental history.
+Evaluate the prospect’s background and don’t miss checking the rental history.

 Communicate Openly with your Tenants